ordina-jworks/ordina-jworks.github.io/_posts/2019-02-18-vue-with-typescript.md

 }
 ```

-This means that we'll have a \$i18n property available and 5 different functions.
+This means that we will have a \$i18n property available and 5 different functions.
 If you would use a different i18n library, you will have most of these things also readily available.
 For example vue-i18next defines \$i18n as: